semihgencturk/mint-react/README.md

 # Mint Official Website

 -  I developed this website for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
-- You can reach the website via [this link](https://ytumint.netlify.app/)
+- You can reach the website via [this link](https://ytumint.netlify.app/) and

 ## About The Project